32 Creative Trade Show Booth Ideas to Attract Visitors and Leads

 10. Engage with Gamification

-Incorporating games into your trade show booth is an excellent way to engage with attendees and make your booth more interactive.
+Interactive booth games are an excellent way to engage with attendees and make your booth more interactive.
 You can have prize wheels, trivia questions, or even raffles to get people involved and excited about your brand.

 Not only does this create a fun experience for attendees, but it also allows you to collect valuable information from potential leads.
 For example, you can have attendees fill out a quick survey or provide their contact information in exchange for participating in the game.